tedneward/ProfBlog/content/patterns/structural/Interceptor/index.md

 ## Relationships

-Interceptors will often reference a [Context Object](../ContextObject) for support, expecting the parameters used to invoke the original component to be available, as well as any additional supporting data or functionality.
+Interceptors will often be passed or have access to a [Context Object](../ContextObject) as part of the call for support, in which can be found the parameters used to invoke the original component to be available, as well as any additional supporting data or functionality.
+Context objects can also allow a concrete interceptor to introspect and control certain aspects of the framework's internal state and behavior in response to events.

-Interceptors can be chained like a [Chain of Responsibility](../../behavioral/ChainOfResponsibility/), but where the Chain generally looks for the first handler and aborts the remainder of the chain, interceptors are usually all guaranteed a chance to run and provide the behavior desired.
+If the Interceptor is a "silent" replacement of the original method, it obeys the same call signature (explicit or implicit) of the orignal maethod, and thus provides a common footprint for multiple Interceptors to "stack", one after the other, each providing some specific behavior to a variety of different components that otherwise have nothing to do with each other, thus forming a chain like a [Chain of Responsibility](../../behavioral/ChainOfResponsibility/), but where the Chain generally looks for the first handler and aborts the remainder of the chain, interceptors are usually all guaranteed a chance to run and provide the behavior desired.

-Interceptors are often modeled using [Proxy](../Proxy/), but the use of a proxy object is not required--only that the original component's behavior is adjusted.
+If the Interceptor is a "silent" replacement of the original, Interceptors are often modeled using [Proxy](../Proxy/), but the use of a proxy object is not required--only that the original component's behavior is adjusted.
 Proxies can often hold some interesting state of use only to the interceptor, but that can also be held via [Closure-Based State](../ClosureBasedState/) in situations where the original object must be maintained in place.

 [Dynamic Objects](../DynamicObject) are particularly easy to use in conjunction with Interceptors, as the meta-object replacement of the object's behavior with the Interceptor is usually a trivial operation--however, the interceptor must be careful to retain a reference to the original behavior if the original behavior is to remain accessible to the Interceptor.